Dissertation Committee & Defense

-Students who have passed the first- and second-year comprehensive examinations at the PhD level and who have passed the third-year doctoral qualifying examination must choose a dissertation advisor and assemble a dissertation committee.
+Students who pass the third-year oral doctoral qualifying examination must choose a dissertation advisor and assemble a dissertation committee.
 The committee may be the same as that chosen for the doctoral qualifying examination, but this is not required.
 Students should choose their committee in consultation with their advisor.
-The committee may be any combination of two PhD Biostatistics faculty, one of whom is student’s advisor, and one PhD faculty from Vanderbilt at large (not in Biostatistics, Statistics, or Mathematics).
-Faculty not possessing a PhD are eligible to be non-voting members of the committee and to participate in all committee deliberations.
+The committee may be any combination of three PhD Biostatistics faculty, one of whom is student’s advisor, and one PhD faculty from Vanderbilt at large (not in Biostatistics, Statistics, or Mathematics).
+Faculty not possessing a PhD are eligible to participate as non-voting members of the committee and may participate in all committee deliberations.
 The composition of the dissertation committee must be approved by the DGS.
 Please complete the Request to appoint PhD committee form and return to Linda Wilson.

 The dissertation committee is intended to bring specialized expertise and guidance to the student’s research, education, and career development.
 The dissertation committee will serve as a resource for the direction of, and assistance with, independent research in the context of senior sponsorship and oversight.
 The dissertation advisor primarily is responsible for the overall guidance of the student’s research and training.
-The student must meet with his or her dissertation committee members either as a group or individually soon after completing the oral examination and thereafter every six months.
-The student, with supervision from the advisor, will summarize committee meetings in written minutes and action items.
-Copies of this summary will be sent to all committee members and the DGS, and will become a part of the student’s permanent record.
+The student must meet with his or her dissertation committee members either as a group or individually soon after completing the oral examination and thereafter every six months (e.g., at least twice a year).
+The student, with guidance from their advisor, is responsible for summarizing committee meetings in written minutes and action items.
+Copies of this summary must be sent to all committee members and the DGS, and become a part of the student’s permanent record.

 The dissertation committee is responsible for administering the final PhD examination (i.e., dissertation defense) and will determine whether the candidate has presented an acceptable dissertation and has demonstrated strong proficiency in the five key skill areas during their educational tenure at Vanderbilt.